 Third, what does true leadership look like?
 Jesus not only tells us, but he also shows us.

 For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.

-A true leader not only serves those being led, the degree of such service is self-sacrifice.
-In Jesus' case, it led to his death by crucifixion on behalf of others.
+A true leader not only serves those being led, but the degree of such service is also self-sacrifice.
+In Jesus’ case, it led to his death by crucifixion on behalf of others.

 Here are three observations about Jesus’ core teaching on leadership.

-1. When our question is “Who is the greatest?” – we don’t ‘get it’.
+1. When our question is “Who is the greatest?”—we are showing that we don’t ‘get it.’
 This may be spoken or unspoken.
 It manifests itself in many ways.

-Jesus is not going to answer this question.
+Jesus is not going to answer that question.
 Rather he is asking the crucial question: “Who is serving?”